kienhuisb/library/README.md

  - debugPrint(Message)
 	 - Output a debug message if the Debug.query() returns True.
 The text will be in RED and prefaced by DEBUG:
  - clearScreen()
-	 - Clear the screen using ANSI escape sequencesjjj
+	 - Clear the screen using ANSI escape sequences

+### Class: Date
+Contains several simple routines to manage dates and times
+ - getCurrentMonth()
+ 	- Simply return the current month value, 1-12
+ - getCurrentDay()
+ 	- Return current day as an integer
+ - getCurrentYear()
+ 	- Return current year as

+### Class: Prefs
+I use this to manage the java preferences system.
+Just simple puts and gets that make it easier than duplicating the code in every program.
+Not really sure I need this.
+Details TBC

 ## License
 [The MIT License](https://opensource.org/licenses/MIT)  [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)